Organizational History

 Breastfeeding education class for pregnant and parenting persons

-This class covers the basics about how to get breastfeeding started right, make it work, and cope with common problems.
+This class covers the basics of how to get breastfeeding started right, make it work, and cope with everyday problems.
 Breastfeeding support by Breastfeeding Peer Counselors and referral to International Board-Certified Lactation Consultants (IBCLC) is also available.

 COMMUNITY-BASED DOULA PROGRAM

-Also this year, we established our company in Ghana, West Africa, positioning ourselves to work on Safe Motherhood Initiatives through our Birth Worker Cultural Exchange Program.
+2021– we established our company as a non-governmental organization in Ghana, West Africa, positioning ourselves to work on developing doula programs on the continent.

-In 2022, we became one of the programs of Heluna Health.
+In 2022, we became one of Heluna Health’s programs.
 They support us in various ways, helping us to achieve our mission and reach more mothers and families in need.

 WHO WE ARE TODAY

 Our main program is the Happy Mama Healthy Baby Community Doula Program.
-The Community-Based Doula Model is an innovative approach to address seemingly intransigent ethnic perinatal health disparities through advocacy, health education, and physical and emotional support.
+The Community-Based Doula Model is an innovative approach to addressing seemingly intransigent ethnic perinatal health disparities through advocacy, health education, and physical and emotional support.
+We work with Los Angeles hospitals, clinics and non-profit agencies, to provide doula services for their prenatal patients.

-Our trainings and classes are trauma-informed, evidence-based and culturally aware, promoting social justice in health.
-We have continued to offer community-based doula support to low-income, mostly BIPOC families; because we believe every family deserves a doula.
+Our training and classes are trauma-informed, evidence-based, and culturally aware, promoting social justice in health.
+We have continued to offer community-based doula support to low-income, mostly BIPOC families because we believe every family deserves a doula.

 OUR STRATEGIES